 Upload a PDF

-On the Add Brand Template window, fill in any required (highlighted in yellow) and optional fields.
+From the Add Brand Template window, fill in the following fields:

-- If you have only one office in FP this field will be pre-determined.
-If you have more than one office, please select which office this brand template is for.
+- Office: If you have only one office in FP you won't need to make any changes.
+If you have more than one office, please select which office this Brand Template is for.

-- Optionally add a description of the brand template.
+- Description: Optionally, add a description of the Brand Template.

-- Use the Browse button to choose a PDF from your computer.
+- Brand Template PDF: Use the Browse button to choose a PDF for the Brand Template from your computer.